KaranKool/CordaReferenceProject/README.md

         // Put code here...
     }
 ```
-Herer the example follows the springboot method of creating enpoints.
+Here the example follows the springboot method of creating endpoints.
 We generally create structure models to accept input and generate output to make it more structurally uniform.